Skip to content

 Everyone’s preferences are different, of course: While one may prefer the quiet privacy of an on-demand video workout at home, someone else delights in the accountability and camaraderie of an in-person group fitness class — and both have their perks.

 No matter what you prefer, experts agree that it’s best to maintain a regular exercise routine.
-We spoke with Wilkinson and two other fitness professionals to get their tips on staying consistent with your workout regimen, whether you’re going into a health club, exercising at home — or both.
+We spoke with Wilkinson and Anna Taylor, Dynamic Personal Trainer at Life Time in Woodbury, Minn., to get their tips on staying consistent with your workout regimen, whether you’re going into a health club, exercising at home — or both.

 If you prefer working out in person . . .

-“Exercising with a group or simply among other people can be great for consistency and accountability, especially if you’re working with a personal trainer,” says Taylor.
+“Exercising with a group or simply among other people can be great for consistency and accountability, especially if you’re working with a Dynamic Personal Trainer,” says Taylor.
 “In-person interaction allows for more structured workouts, customizations, and tips on the fly, such as conversations about nutrition or modifications based on how your body is feeling that day.”

 But even if you enjoy in-person interaction while exercising, there are many ways that digital wellness tools can benefit your routine: